-However, other birds need help to sleep and rest better with a full or partial cage cover.
-A blanket or sheet can lead to longer, better sleep quality if a bird’s health is compromised by sleep deprivation.
+Other birds need help sleeping and resting better, so a full or partial cage cover is recommended.
+A blanket or sheet can also lead to longer, better sleep quality.

 Consider putting a cover over its cage for the following reasons:

 Replicates Nest Cavities

-According to the Journal of Ornithology, wild parrots live in nest cavities for shelter.
-These cavities are holes in trees that protect parrots from dangerous predators and adverse weather (hot and cold).
+According to the Journal of Ornithology, wild parrots live in nest cavities.
+These holes in trees protect parrots from predators and extreme weather.

-Nest cavities are much warmer and darker than branches that stick out from trees.
-Therefore, a cage cover replicates these conditions and makes parrots feel more secure when darkness falls.
+Nest cavities are much warmer and darker than branches.
+Therefore, a cage cover replicates these conditions and makes parrots feel more secure.

-According to the Journal of Experimental Biology, parrots can tolerate high temperatures but aren’t as well adapted to the cold.
-They normally prefer temperatures of 65-80 degrees Fahrenheit.
+According to the Journal of Experimental Biology, parrots can tolerate higher temperatures but struggle in the cold.
+They thrive in temperatures of 65-80 degrees Fahrenheit.

-If a parrot’s room is too cold, it’ll attempt to regulate its body temperature by trapping pockets of air by fluffing its feathers to lock in heat.
+If a parrot’s room is too cold, it’ll regulate its body temperature by trapping pockets of air through fluffing its feathers to lock in heat.
 If the parrot is housed in a draughty room, it may be chilly.

-While temperature regulation is a short-term fix, the parrot could develop respiratory problems from prolonged exposure to dampness, mold, humidity, and low temperatures.
+While temperature regulation is a short-term fix, a parrot could develop respiratory problems from exposure to dampness, mold, humidity, and low temperatures.